flit/imx6_platform_sdk/apps/usb_hid_mouse/readme.txt

 -----------

 This application runs a USB device stack and enumerates as a HID class mouse.
-It is based on the HID class example application that comes with the bare-metal USB stack.
+It is based on the HID class example application that comes with the bare-metal USB stack, extended to send reports without any required user interaction.

+After enumeration is complete, the firmware repeatedly sends reports to the host so that the cursor moves in a circle.

 Requirements